kirillsaidov/mywebsite/README.md

 # My website
 This repo contains code of my personal website.
-It is written with Python/Flask.
+It is written in `D` programming language + `Vibe.d` framework.

 ### LICENSE
-All code is licensed under the MIT license.
+MIT.